 - predictions (Amazon Rekognition, Amazon Textract, Amazon Translate, Amazon Polly, Amazon Transcribe, Amazon Comprehend, and Amazon SageMaker)

 These are the services supported by Amplify out of the box.
-When we add a category using the command mentioned in the previous section, it creates the necessary CloudFormation syntax for the resource and adds it to a JSON file maintained by Amplify, which is then used to deploy to AWS.
-We can add other services which are not directly supported by the CLI, by manually editing this CloudFormation file.
+When we add a category using the command mentioned in the previous section, it creates the necessary CloudFormation syntax for the resource.
+It adds it to a JSON file maintained by Amplify, which is then deployed to AWS.
+We can add other services which the CLI does not directly support by manually editing this CloudFormation file.
 But a small issue I found is that the CLI overwrites the same file when we add/remove a category.
 This can undo the changes that we made to the file.

 Serverless Framework, on the other hand, has no pre-defined set of supported services.
 Since it uses an abstraction of AWS CloudFormation syntax, we can add any service as a resource using the same.
-It uses a serverless.yml file which contains all the infrastructure resources defined.
-Once we deploy the application it generates AWS CloudFormation which creates a CloudFormation stack in AWS.
+It uses a serverless.yml file that contains all the infrastructure resources defined.
+Once we deploy the application, it generates AWS CloudFormation, which creates a CloudFormation stack in AWS.

-So, in my opinion, the Serverless Framework is a more flexible framework in terms of services supported.
-Even though we can manually edit the CloudFormation in Amplify, it is not as straight forward or hassle-free as the Serverless Framework.
+So, in my opinion, the Serverless Framework is more flexible in terms of the services supported.
+Even though we can manually edit the CloudFormation in Amplify, it is not as straightforward or hassle-free as the Serverless Framework.

-Similarly, in the case of testing my REST API endpoints locally, at the time of writing this article, I couldn’t find a way with Amplify.
-Sadly, it provides a way to mock GraphQL endpoints using a single command, which is not what I want.
+Similarly, in the case of testing my REST API endpoints locally, I couldn’t find a way with Amplify at the time of writing this article.
+Sadly, it provides a way to mock GraphQL endpoints using a single command, not what I want.